dmarticus/dmarticus.github.io/_reading/2020-11-22-week-sixteen.md

 #### Culture

 * ['It's the screams of the damned!'
-The eerie AI world of deepfake music | Music | The Guardian](https://www.theguardian.com/music/2020/nov/09/deepfake-pop-music-artificial-intelligence-ai-frank-sinatra).
+The eerie AI world of deepfake music](https://www.theguardian.com/music/2020/nov/09/deepfake-pop-music-artificial-intelligence-ai-frank-sinatra).
 I think a lot about the effect of ML on music generation and this article does a decent job summarizing the current state of AI music generation.
 Worth checking out Google's [Magenta Project](https://magenta.tensorflow.org/), too.

 #### Work